SoumayaTmane/Property_Recommendation_System/README.md

 🧼 Standardizes and encodes property features for accurate predictions

 How It Works
-Load appraisal data, including both subject properties and comparable properties (comps).
+-Load appraisal data, including both subject properties and comparable properties (comps).
-Extract and clean features from all properties, ensuring consistency between comps and subjects.
+-Extract and clean features from all properties, ensuring consistency between comps and subjects.
-Use cosine similarity with TF-IDF to compare and score address similarity between properties.
+-Use cosine similarity with TF-IDF to compare and score address similarity between properties.
-Train an XGBoost classifier to predict whether a given property is a valid comp for a subject property.
+-Train an XGBoost classifier to predict whether a given property is a valid comp for a subject property.
-For each subject property, rank all potential comps and recommend the top 3 based on predicted relevance.
+-For each subject property, rank all potential comps and recommend the top 3 based on predicted relevance.